michaeljneely/KRR-course/exercises/module1.md

 Show that there is an efficient (polynomial-time) algorithm that for each CSP instance *I* that adheres to these restrictions decides whether or not *I* has a solution&mdash;and if *I* has a solution, it outputs a solution for *I*.

+**Answer**: Since each variable has a binary domain, this can be solved using an arc-consistency algorithm such as AC-3 which is runs in linear time with respect to the number of constraints (O(cd^3) = O(8c) = O(c)).
+Of course, we can add the additional check that any AllDiff constraint with more than 2 variables immediately results in an unsatisfiable problem.
+After we reduce the search space to 2-consistent, we can search for a solution in time O(n^2d) = O(2n^2) = O(n^2) time.

 ---